 Want a Smooth Travel Experience at the Airport?
 Book an Early-Morning Flight to Avoid the Hustle and Bustle

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.INSIDER SECRET: Even if the airport you’re flying out of is busier than usual, access to expedited security lines with Global Entry or TSA PreCheck helps ensure a smooth, relaxing experience at the airport.
+Here’s our full advertising policy: How we make money.INSIDER SECRET: Even if the airport you’re flying out of is busier than usual, access to expedited security lines with Global Entry or TSA PreCheck helps ensure a smooth, relaxing experience at the airport.

 For those who are looking for a smooth travel experience, book a flight that leaves early in the morning.
 The simple reason?
 Airports are typically less busy in the morning.

 Of course, there are exceptions, but I’ve found that even LAX (the fourth busiest commercial airport in the world in 2018, according to NBC Los Angeles), was not very busy when I was there around 6am back in November and January.